mosser/microservices/assignments/2_Lightning_talk.md

     - 14:10 - 14:20:
     - 14:20 - 14:30:

-Not giving a  presentation is equivalent to fail the assignment (_i.e._, 0/20).
+Not giving a  presentation is equivalent to a failure (_i.e._, 0/20).